the-deep/deeper/docs/api-rest.md

 #### Access Tokens

 This is sent in all types of API requests for authorization.
-It is a fast authentication and doesn’t check for scenarious such as if a user has changed their password.
+It is a fast authentication and doesn't check for scenarios such as if a user has changed their password.
 This token typically expires every hour.

 If an invalid or expired token is provided, a 401 error with message "Token is invalid or expired" is returned in the response.